AnasLaafou/AnasLaafou/README.md

 - 👋 Hi, I’m @AnasLaafou
 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning computer science
-- 📫 How to reach me : anas_laafou@um5.ac.ma
+- 📫 How to reach me : anas_laafou@um5.ac.ma or anasslaafou11@gmail.com

 <!---
 AnasLaafou/AnasLaafou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.